mhmdyasramer/terminal-weather/README.md

 ![demo](demo.gif)

 # Usage
-clone the repo to your machine then run "npm install"
+Clone the repo to your machine then run "npm install"

 # Build
 If you want to build to use the binary version,